Relationship Problems And Mental Health Impacts: When Are Issues Dealbreakers?

 Contempt

-When If you start to show contempt, remember to:
+If you notice that you’re starting to show contempt, it might help to:

 • Become aware of the thought, feeling, or behavior you are responding to.

-• Clearly and respectfully verbalize what is making you angry, rather than rolling your eyes or saying something passive-aggressive.
+• Clearly and respectfully verbalize what you feel angry about rather than rolling your eyes or saying something passive-aggressive.

 • Recognize their efforts when they do something positive.